Mishalzeera/the-money-manager/README.md

 in the spirit of learning good methodology.
 Also, Flask/Python/backend dev in general seems like it could be helpful to have a trail of trials and eroors.

-If it doesn't work out that well, he will return back to flailing around in his code editor while mismanaging his extensions.
-He will return to writing his READMEs at the end of his processes, more to vent frustration than provide any clear guidance to a future collaborator.

 ## Order of operations

 On the advice of the author's mentor, backend/database functionality should